Guidance on signing a Statement of Truth

 Who can sign a statement of truth?

-Certain circumstances will mean a solicitor may sign a statement of truth for and on behalf of their client if so instructed.
-However, it is advised that the client should always sign the statement of truth where possible.
+Certain circumstances will mean a solicitor may sign a statement for and on behalf of their client if so instructed.
+However, it is advised that the client should always sign the statement where possible.

 Failure to sign